MiahDrao97/iter_z/README.md

 # iter_z
-Generic Iterator for Zig - Leveraging Zig 0.14.0
+Generic Iterator for Zig

 Inspired by C#'s `IEnumerable<T>` and the various transformations and filters provided by System.Linq.
 Obviously, this isn't a direct one-to-one, but `iter_z` aims to provide useful queries.

 The main type is `Iter(T)`, which comes with several methods and queries.

+The latest release is `v0.2.0`, which leverages Zig 0.14.0.

 ## Use This Package
 In your build.zig.zon, add the following dependency: